chuksdsilent/My-devops-projects/Docker/README.md

 ARG => Defines a variable that uses can pass at build-time ONBUILD => Adds to the images trigger instruction to be executaed at a later time

+To tar a directory
+cd into the directory
+tar czvf name.tar.gz *